Q: What time is the worship service on Sundays?

 Q: What is available for my children?

-A: Six different Church School classes are available for children age 2 through grade 10 during the 11:00 a.m. service on Sunday mornings.
+A: Six different Church School classes are available for children age 2 through grade 10 during the Sunday morning service.
 There is also a trained and loving nursery caregiver for infants.
 Our nursery is equipped with a pager system so that parents can worship upstairs in confidence that their child is well.
-There are activities throughout the year for children from preschool to highschool, more information is available on our Families page.
+There are activities throughout the year for children from preschool to high school.

 Q: How can I get involved?